Hyperparathyroidism in Children

 What is hyperparathyroidism?

 Hyperparathyroidism is caused by overactive parathyroid glands.
-Parathyroid glands are tiny glands located near the thyroid.
-Overactive parathyroid glands produce high levels of parathyroid hormone, which, in turn, results in increased levels of calcium in the bloodstream.
-The excess calcium released by the bones can lead to osteoporosis and osteomalacia (both bone-weakening diseases).
+Four tiny parathyroid glands are located near the thyroid gland in the front of the neck.
+Overactive parathyroid glands produce high levels of parathyroid hormone, which, in turn, increases levels of calcium in the bloodstream.
+The excess calcium released by the bones can lead to osteoporosis (bone-weakening disease).
 Another result of hyperparathyroidism is kidney stones, because of high levels of calcium excreted into the urine by the kidneys.
 Hyperparathyroidism is quite rare in children.

 What causes hyperparathyroidism?